PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Phase‑Guided Terrain Traversal

-In PGTT, $\{\phi_{i,t}\}$ provides \emph{structure} but does not constrain the action space: it is used \emph{only} to shape the reward (see Sec.~\ref{sec:reward}) rather than to prescribe joint targets via oscillators or IK, a design that reduces inductive bias during learning while preserving morphology‑agnostic deployment.
+where $\phi_{i,0}$ sets the inter‑leg offsets (gait).
+In PGTT, $\{\phi_{i,t}\}$ provides \emph{structure} but does not constrain the action space: it is used \emph{only} to shape the reward (see Sec.~\ref{sec:reward}) rather than to prescribe joint targets via oscillators or IK.